-Muscular and Large Joint injections with Sarapin
+Muscular and Large Joint Injections with Sarapin

 Sarapin is a natural biological medicine derived from the pitcher plant.
 Medical providers have been injecting sarapin therapeutically for pain and muscle tightness for over 50 years, with NO known side effects.

 Sarapin is non-narcotic and non-steroidal and is FDA approved.
-Sarapin is injected into muscles (trigger points) and into large joints.
+Sarapin is injected into muscles (trigger points) and into joints.
 These injections do not go directly into the spine.
 Sarapin injections are very tolerable, with little to no pain, as coolant spray is used prior to the injection as a numbing agent.

 Sarapin works like an anti-inflammatory and muscle relaxant, by decreasing pain, swelling, and inflammation, and by decreasing muscle tightness and spasms without adverse effects.
-It also helps with nerve related pain by decreasing pain receptors in the nerves, as well as aiding in the breakdown of scar tissue and adhesions.
+It also helps with nerve-related pain by decreasing pain receptors in the nerves, as well as aiding in the breakdown of scar tissue and adhesions.

-Osteoarthritis Knee Injections with Supartz
+Osteoarthritis Knee Injections*